Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Results and discussion

-To investigate the environmental dependence of quenching galaxies, we measure the quiescent fraction $f_{\rm QG}=N_{\rm QG}/(N_{\rm QG}+N_{\rm SFG})$ in both the Vine and the rest of the CEERS field.
-As shown in \cref{fig:smf_qg_fractions}-right, the Vine exhibits an increasing $f_{\rm QG}$ at high stellar mass $\log(M_*/M_\odot)>10.5$ compared with the rest of the field.
-Notably, at the most massive stellar bin $\log(M_*/{\rm M_\odot})\sim10.8$, the quiescent fraction of field level is very low $f_{\rm QG}<0.09$, while in the Vine this mass bin is dominated by the two central merging quiescent galaxies \citep{Ito2025} with $f_{\rm QG}=50\pm30\%$.
+Notably, at the most massive stellar bin $\log(M_*/{\rm M_\odot})\sim10.8$, the quiescent fraction of the field level is very low $f_{\rm QG}<0.09$, while in the Vine this mass bin is dominated by the two central merging quiescent galaxies \citep{Ito2025} with $f_{\rm QG}=50\pm30\%$.
 This again demonstrates the massive members of the Cosmic Vine are more evolved than field counterparts.
 An enhanced quiescent fraction was reported by \cite{McConachie_2022} in the $z=3.37$ MAGAZ3NE J0959 protocluster, which shows similar results as in this work.